-EU–France-Holocaust Survivor
+Holocaust survivor seeks teens to bear witness for future

 “I who knew them, I who loved these children, I always talk about them with a lot of emotion, and I talk about them freely because it feels like when I talk about them again, it brings them back to life a little,” he said.

-By now, Malaberti’s students were wiping tears from red eyes, thinking of their parents, their siblings, themselves being loaded into livestock cars from the French national railway like the one they could see through the window.
+By now, Maloberti’s students were wiping tears from red eyes, thinking of their parents, their siblings, themselves being loaded into livestock cars from the French national railway like the one they could see through the window.
 Perahia and his mother barely survived the Bergen Belsen labor camp and were liberated by Russian soldiers on their way to Berlin.

 “When we returned home, we thought we would reconnect with the past, rediscover an identity deeply altered by three years in the camps.
 But no one was waiting for us.
 We were confronted with an incredulous society, incapable of understanding us,” he said.
 “So for decades we did not speak.
-I personally could not speak for 40 years, not even to my family, not even to my children, who had questions that I could not answer.” he said.
+I personally could not speak for 40 years, not even to my family, not even to my children, who had questions that I could not answer,” he said.

 Finally, he decided that he owed it to his family and to the future to speak.